jaredpdesigns/pasta/src/index.md

 ***

 > A global color scale makes it easy to use variations of core colors, keeping UI elements consistent and easy to manage.
+The color for `$color-base` defaults to a calculation of a gray tone based on `$color-highlight` so if your project only has one prominent color, you’re all set!

 #### Base

 - <span class="color__bg--base"></span> `.color__bg--base`
+- <span class="color__bg--base-dark"></span> `.color__bg--base-dark`
 - <span class="color__bg--base-75"></span> `.color__bg--base-75`
 - <span class="color__bg--base-62"></span> `.color__bg--base-62`
 - <span class="color__bg--base-50"></span> `.color__bg--base-50`